-- Continued from page 1 I do it when I can because I know how important it is to nity in fellowship, but sometimes I'm racing to the door for air.
-The reality is church activities are typically geared toward extroverted people, people who enjoy group activities: Coffee hour, Bible studies, Social gatherings and Fundraising events.
+- Continued from page 1 I do it when I can because I know how important it is to spend time with the commuback out of a commitment. nity in fellowship, but sometimes I'm racing to the door The reality is church activities are typically geared toward extroverted people, people who enjoy group activities: Coffee hour, Bible studies, Social gatherings and Fundraising events.
 Not quite appealing to the introvert who after an hour is likely searching for the nearest escape route.
 After a few months going to Christ Church Seaway, the priest at the time, Fr.
 Stephen Silverthorne booked a meeting with me.
 He wanted me to plant my roots and find a home at Christ Church Seaway, so he was trying to find a way to get me involved in the Church.
 After sharing with Fr.
-Stephen, I had no interest serving in coffee hour or committing to a reading; I think he activities that could motivate understood my dilemma.
+Stephen, I had no interest serving in coffee hour or commitunderstood my dilemma.
 He suggested I get involved in a "behind the scenes" job, and recruited me to help with the website and social media for the Church.
 This was perfect because I could do this in the comfort of my own home.
 Still planting my roots, still helping the community, but also preserving my energy.
 Susan Cain, an expert on Introverts and author of the book called "Quiet" states that almost half of people are introverts.
-Makes me wonder how many people we at the Church are alienating with all of our extrovert activities?
-Could this be why some miss some Sundays, and who people don't stay for Coffee can't take part in fellowship Hour?
+Makes me wonder how many people we at the Church are alienating with all of our extrovert activi-Hour?
 Why some people have a hard time committing to roles in the church?
 I'm not entirely sure.
 What I do know, is this is why I don't commit to many things outside the regular Sunday morning service.
 It's not that I don't want to, I love my Church and I love the people in it.
 I just can't commit if I want to keep my sanity.